Producing Artistic Director/Tour Manager/Dancer/Choreographer

 Forrest Hershey, a Florida native, began his dance training at age fourteen at various dance studios in the Sarasota area.
 He holds an A.A. from Valencia College and a B.F.A. from Florida State University, both in dance.
 He has had the privilege of performing works by Paul Taylor, Alvin Ailey, Jon Lehrer, David Parsons, Doug Varone, Gerri Houlihan and Tim Glenn.
-Since graduation, Forrest has been working closely with the American Dance Festival in Durham, NC, as an intern, staff assistant, and, most recently, summer staff member.
+Since graduation, Forrest has been working closely with the American Dance Festival in Durham, NC, as an intern, staff assistant, and, for the past three summers, summer staff member.
 He made his professional debut with the West Virginia Dance Company in August 2015 where he is currently a company member, website editor, and media editor.
 Forrest has performed as a freelance artist with Beckley Dance Theatre, Huntington Dance Theatre, and at Valencia College.
 As a faculty member at Valley Dance Studio in Lewisburg, West Virginia, Forrest teaches ballet, modern, and jazz classes and continues to teach master classes along the east coast.
 His choreography has been presented at the West Virginia Dance Festival, and at various dance competitions where he has been awarded choreography awards as well as multiple overall scores.